Advanced Audio/Music Mastering: Theory and Practice

 What's Next?

-When taken for credit, Advanced Audio/Music Mastering: Theory and Practice can be applied towards these associated programs:
+When taken for credit, Advanced Audio/Music Mastering: Theory and Practice can be applied towards the completion of these related programs:

 Questions?